syncfusion-content/wpf-docs/wpf/dotnet-core-compatibility.md

 documentation: ug
 ---

-# Getting started with .NET core 3.1 and .NET 5
+# Getting started with .NET core 3.1, .NET 5 and .NET 6

-Syncfusion Essential Studio for WPF ships .NET core 3.1 and .NET 5 assemblies for building WPF .NET Core applications using Syncfusion Controls.
+Syncfusion Essential Studio for WPF ships .NET core 3.1, .NET 5 and .NET 6 assemblies for building WPF .NET Core applications using Syncfusion Controls.
 This section explains how to create the project in .NET Core application and using syncfusion WPF controls.

-N> All Syncfusion WPF controls supports .NET Core 3.1 and .NET 5 Framework except the controls labeled as `classic`.
+N> All Syncfusion WPF controls supports .NET core 3.1, .NET 5 and .NET 6 Framework except the controls labeled as `classic`.

 ## Adding Reference